Skip to main content

 Impact

 The overall ambition is to provide easy access to usable knowledge on regional-local sea level change in Europe, regularly updated as a series of periodic assessments.
-It will complement existing global and European assessments by providing additional geographical and contextual detail, tailored to regional, national and European policy development and implementation.
+It complements existing global and European assessments by providing additional geographical and contextual detail, tailored to regional, national and European policy development and implementation.

 • Policy: Providing a strong science-policy interface dimension to the TGs.
 Carrying out policy analysis and demand analysis.
 Working towards an inventory of SLR-relevant adaptation policy measures.